Pinellas Community Calendar

 This month’s show will be themed “Summer Time Picnic.”
 Doors will open at 11:45 a.m.
 Tickets are $14.
 Register at the center.
 For more information, call 727-518-3131.

-CLEARWATER – Celebrate Juneteenth with St. Petersburg College on June 16 with a diverse group of local Black-owned small businesses.
-The open-air market will take place from 10 a.m. to 2 p.m. at SPC Clearwater Campus, Quad, 2465 Drew St.
+CLEARWATER — St. Petersburg College will celebrate Juneteenth on June 16 with a hand-selected group of local Black-owned small businesses at an open-air market from 10 a.m. and 2 p.m. at SPC Clearwater Campus, Quad, 2465 Drew St.

 Juneteenth Celebration